Board Chair Role and Responsibilities

 The board chair is responsible for leading the board and serving as the direct supervisor of the chief executive, who is responsible for the day-to-day running of the nonprofit.
 This position demands exceptional commitment to the organization, first-rate leadership qualities, and personal integrity.
 To acquire this position, the incoming chair must earn the respect and vote of fellow board members by demonstrating they are able to meet the challenges of the position.

-Board Chair Title
+Board Chair Job Title

 What should the chief elected officer be called?
 The most common and least confusing title is chair or chairperson.
 While many organizations use the title president for their chief executive officer, alternatively, the chair may be called president if the chief executive is called executive director.

-Chair Roles and Responsibilities
+Board Chair Roles and Responsibilities

 Many board chairs are experienced and enthusiastic leaders who set the strategy, ensure resources, and provide oversight for the nonprofit.
 The primary responsibility of the board chair is to lead the board by engaging individual board members to work as a unit.
-This involves facilitating board meetings, showing strong leadership, and supporting and supervising the chief executive, all while following best governing practices.
+This involves facilitating board meetings, showing strong leadership, and supporting and supervising the chief executive, all while following best-governing practices.

 Leader of the Nonprofit Board